Kilde edges Odermatt in duel for World Cup downhill win - WHIZ News

 WENGEN, Switzerland (AP) — The rivalry between Aleksander Aamodt Kilde and Marco Odermatt emerged again Friday in a World Cup downhill.

+“Many times we took revenge on each other and that’s fun,” said Odermatt, who like Kilde aims to win a first major championship medal at the Beijing Olympics next month.
+“He’s a great guy, we’re good friends.”

-Beat Feuz was third Friday, 0.30 behind the Norwegian winner, while seeking a record fourth win in his home country’s classic race.
+Beat Feuz was third Friday, 0.30 behind the Norwegian winner, while seeking a record fourth win in his home country’s signature race.

+Kilde’s second downhill win of the season was the fifth of his career and first at one of the historic back-to-back races in January — the Lauberhorn at Wengen, and Hahnenkamm at Kitzbühel, Austria.

+“It’s always been a big goal to win the big classics,” Kilde said.
+“It’s been a dream day.”

-Odermatt’s relentlessly consistent results have built an overall lead of nearly 400 points with his six wins compared to Kilde’s five from 19 events.
+Odermatt has six race wins compared to Kilde’s five yet his relentlessly consistent results have built an overall lead of nearly 400 points.

-A runner-up finish in Odermatt’s first-ever downhill in Wengen was impressive for being faster than Feuz, his favored teammate and a four-time defending World Cup downhill champion.
+A runner-up finish in Odermatt’s first-ever downhill in Wengen was even more impressive for being faster than Feuz, his favored teammate and a four-time defending World Cup downhill champion.

+“He taught me how to (race) here,” Odermatt said of Feuz, who at 34 is 10 years older.
+“Yeah, he’s a big, big help for me in downhill.”

+Both Odermatt and Kilde agreed Feuz will start favorite on Saturday over the full Lauberhorn distance of 4.4 kilometers (2.7 miles) — easily the longest on the World Cup circuit — instead of the shorter 2.95-kilometer (1.8-mile) course used Friday.

 The hard-packed snow and bright sunshine on a cold day ensured fast racing with Bryce Bennett hitting a top speed above 151 kph (93 mph) in his seventh-place run, 0.95 behind.